Pluteus cervinus Fawn Pluteus Shipley Country Park,

 lighter in colour than cap.
 Solitary in grass near mixed trees.

-broad-leaved trees.
-Same as previous photograph but showing the
+2-3 cm.
+Small groups, in grass near broad-leaved hedge.
+Same as previous photograph but showing

 Nature Reserve, Nottinghamshire (August 2008)